-1. In computing, virtualization refers to the act of creating a virtual (rather than actual) version of something, including (but not limited to) a virtual computer hardware platform, operating system (OS), storage device, or computer network resources.
+In computing, virtualization refers to the act of creating a virtual (rather than actual) version of a computer hardware (CPU, RAM), operating systems (Windows, Linux, etc…), storage capacity, or computer network resources.

-2. Virtualized Data Center (VDC): A highly efficient and optimized data center allowing the business to do more within the confines of the available resources (servers, power, cooling, sq. ft.).
-It also has the agility to adapt to changes in the business and workload requirements.
+A highly efficient and optimized data center allowing the business to do more within the confines of the available resources (servers, power, cooling, sq. ft.).
+It also can adapt to changes in the business and workload requirements.

 - Virtualized hardware stack

 - Resource pooling / shared resources

 Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released (elastic) with minimal management effort or service provider interaction.
 This cloud model is composed of five essential characteristics, three service models, and four deployment models.